jtalman/ual2/README.md

 This detail, and others, are covered in more depth elsewhere.
 Hopefully, they can be mostly transparent to the user.

-UAL software goes back ca 30 years, and is quite extensive.
+UAL software goes back ca 25 years, and is multifaceted.

 ________________________________________________________________________